 How to Cope

 How to Cope is a seven-session course for adult family members and friends impacted by a loved one's substance use.
-How to Cope helps participants overcome the related physical, psychological and social effects and build a healthy life for themselves.
-How to Cope is recognized by the National Association of State Alcohol/Drug Abuse directors as an evidence-based program proven to strengthen relationship skills and increase resiliency.
+How to Cope helps participants overcome the related physical, psychological, and social effects and build a healthy life for themselves.
+How to Cope is recognized by the National Association of State Alcohol/Drug Abuse directors as a research informed program proven to strengthen relationship skills and increase resiliency.
 LEARN MORE

 Extended support sessions and alumni group are available

 to participants who complete the program.